charg960/charg960/README.md

 🚀 **Where My Passions Intersect:** I used to think my interests in astrophysics and computer science were competing goals.
 Now, I know they are entirely complementary!
 I see computer science as a necessary skill to explore complex physical systems.
 I am deeply passionate about mathematical modeling, fluid/astrophysical dynamics, and scientific computing, using full-stack development and robust database architecture to make high-dimensional data intuitive and accessible.

 👩‍💻 **How I Build:** I use computational, data-driven approaches to solve problems and analyze complex systems.
 I thrive on tackling problems that span multiple disciplines.
-I really enjoy learning from experts in each area and contributing to team solutions through collaboration, including in agile environments!
+I really enjoy learning from experts in many areas and contributing to team solutions through collaboration, including in agile environments!
 I particularly enjoy building user-friendly applications that combine back-end database design with front-end interfaces for scientific exploration.

 ---

-🌸 **I’m currently exploring:** Unity-based simulations, machine learning pipelines, and dynamical systems—particularly fluid and plasma energy dynamics.
+- 🌸 **I’m currently exploring:** Unity-based simulations, machine learning pipelines, and dynamical systems—particularly fluid and plasma energy dynamics.
-💻 **I’m looking to collaborate on:** Scientific computing tools, interactive physics visualizations, machine learning applications, and data-heavy software projects.
+- 💻 **I’m looking to collaborate on:** Scientific computing tools, interactive physics visualizations, machine learning applications, and data-heavy software projects.
-🫧 **I’m looking for guidance in:** High-performance computing (HPC), advanced surrogate modeling (UQ), and optimizing real-time simulations for physical systems.
+- 🫧 **I’m looking for guidance in:** High-performance computing (HPC), advanced surrogate modeling (UQ), and optimizing real-time simulations for physical systems.
-📊 **Ask me about:** Mathematical modeling, integrating data systems with front-end interfaces, and bridging the gap between computer science and astrophysics.
+- 📊 **Ask me about:** Mathematical modeling, integrating data systems with front-end interfaces, and bridging the gap between computer science and astrophysics.
 - 🤍 **Pronouns:** She/Her
 - 🎧☕️ **Fun fact:** You will rarely catch me coding without headphones and a coffee nearby :)